vtisweden/java-projects/atap/docs/README.md

 The `se.vti.atap.minimalframework` package is meant for lightweight standalone experimentation.
 It depends neither on MATSim nor on any other code in this repository, meaning that it can be minimally used by copy & paste into any other Java project.

 At the package's top level, there are only interfaces and a single `Runner.java` class.
 The interfaces correspond to the terminology introduced in Flötteröd (2025).
 The `Runner.java` combines these interfaces in an ATAP assignment logic.
 This functions as a blueprint; to evaluate a concrete model, the corresponding interfaces need to be instantiated.
-The subpackage `defaults` provides limited default implementations.

 The `defaults.replannerselection` subpackage contains default implementations of all assignment methods explored in Flötteröd (2025).
-The subpackage `defaults.planselection.proposed` implements the "proposed method" of that article.
-Specifically, `ProposedMethodWithLocalSearchPlanSelection.java` implements the proposed replanner selection logic relying on (implementations of) the other interfaces and abstract classes in that package.
+The subpackage `defaults.replannerselection.proposed` implements the "proposed method" of that article.
+The class `ProposedMethodWithLocalSearchPlanSelection.java` relies on (implementations of) the other interfaces and abstract classes in that package.
 The class `AbstractApproximateNetworkConditions.java` is slightly more involved than a naïve implementation to avoid it becoming a major computational bottleneck.

 The package `se.vti.atap.minimalframework.examples.parallel_links` offers ready-to-run examples, based on the parallel link network described in Section 4 of Flötteröd (2025).
 The `ExampleRunner.java` class contains:
 - an agent-based example (`ExampleRunner.runSmallTripMakerExample()`),